p3palazzo/comparative-histories/paper.md

 culture-epochs, yet remain intelligible and honest to its subject?
 For better or for worse, these questions show how much of the legacy of comparative history still bears upon the paradoxes of critical history.

+Critical history's conundrum: can we legitimately have a history *of* architecture, as opposed to a social or cultural history that *uses* buildings, and what does that difference even mean?

 <!--
    -We found your abstract particularly compelling, but believe that it